 Churchill Wild is an adventure company that owns and operates fly-in polar bear eco-lodges in the Arctic.
-They offer various tours and adventures, but if you join the Birds, Bears and Belugas adventure at their Seal River Heritage Lodge, you will experience two of the most amazing wildlife encounters on earth during the same week, polar bear encounters and swimming with beluga whales.
+They offer various tours and adventures, but if you join the Birds, Bears and Belugas adventure at their Seal River Heritage Lodge, you will experience two of the most amazing wildlife encounters on earth during the same week, polar bear encounters and visiting the beluga whales.

 Explore The Top End with Echidna Walkabout Tours

 Join Echidna Walkabout Tours in a wildlife tour of the Top End, Australia’s Northern Territory.
-Echidna Walkabout were awarded Gold for Best Wildlife Conservation in the World Responsible Tourism Awards at the World Travel Market in London last November.
+Echidna Walkabout were awarded Gold for Best Wildlife Conservation in the World Responsible Tourism Awards at the World Travel Market.
 You couldn’t be in better hands!